Documents

 Employment Authorization Document (EAD)

-To apply for an EAD, fill out Form I-765.
 The fees for the EAD application are as follows:

 • First EAD based on initial UHP parole (online application): $560.
 No fee waiver available.